pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Any more "now you try this" ideas?
 Add hints?
 Put them in sensible order?
 Add something say how hard each challenge is?

-* Any terms-of-art we need to introduce?
-"Function"?